 Tips for preventing fires

-Here are some of the best ways to prevent workplace fires:
+Here are some of the best ways to prevent workplace fires, often highlighted in a toolbox talk:

 - Reduce workplace clutter as much as possible, since it can provide fuel for fires and make it harder for people to escape.